niharikatewari/Tweet-Emotion-Recognition-/README.md

 }

 # Research Opportunities
 We are expanding this dataset to include more languages.
-If you would like to know more about this research project, feel free to reach out to me on Twitter.
+If you would like to know more about this research project, feel free to reach out to me.